 After years of reviewing performance data across many different systems, it would be easy to ignore something that is “healthy” and move on.
 There are usually hundreds of other tasks urgently waiting to capture my attention.
 Fortunately, my current position affords me opportunities to add value by quickly highlighting something that changed significantly even though it may appear to be fine.

-During one of the daily health checks I perform for customers, I observed a drop in asynchronous response time that caught my attention.
+During one of the daily health assessments I perform for customers, I observed a drop in asynchronous response time that caught my attention.
 Using easy visualization of the data, it took less than 5 minutes to document and share the report (seen in Figure 1) showing the asynchronous response time drop with the customer.

 Figure 1: Customized Disk Performance Dashboard in IntelliMagic Vision Used for Customer Daily Reviews